-A. Michael Froomkin is the Laurie Silvers & Mitchell Rubenstein Distinguished Professor of Law at the University of Miami in Coral Gables, Florida, specializing in Internet Law and Administrative Law.
+A. Michael Froomkin is the Laurie Silvers & Mitchell Rubenstein Distinguished Professor of Law at the University of Miami in Coral Gables, Florida, specializing in Privacy Law, Internet Law, and Administrative Law.

 He is a founder-editor of the online law review Jotwell, The Journal of Things We Like (Lots).
-He is also a founder of ICANNWatch, and serves on the Editorial Board of Information, Communication & Society and of I/S: A Journal of Law and Policy for the Information Society.
-He is on the Advisory Boards of several organizations including the Electronic Frontier Foundation.
+He is the founder and sometime Chair of the We Robot conference that alternates annually between Miami and the West Coast.
+He serves on the Editorial Board of Information, Communication & Society and of I/S: A Journal of Law and Policy for the Information Society.
+He is on the Advisory Boards of several organizations including the Electronic Frontier Foundation and the Electronic Privacy Information Center.
 Prof. Froomkin is a member of the Royal Institute of International Affairs in London, and a non-resident Fellow of the Center for Democracy & Technology and the Yale Law School Information Society Project.
 He is also active in technology-related projects in the greater Miami area.